Request for customs intervention

 Special case of small consignments of non-perishable goods

-Within the EU framework, if the applicant has explicitly targeted this procedure in their application and products covered by their application are found in « small consignments » (i.e., postal consignments of fewer than 3 items or weighing less than 2 kg, Article 1, Regulation (EU) No 608/2013 of 12 June 2013), a simplified destruction procedure exists (Articles 26.1 and 26.2, Regulation (EU) No 608/2013 of 12 June 2013):
+Within the EU framework, if the applicant has explicitly designated this procedure in their application and products covered by their application are found in « small consignments » (i.e., postal consignments of fewer than 3 items or weighing less than 2 kg, Article 1, Regulation (EU) No 608/2013 of 12 June 2013), a simplified destruction procedure exists (Articles 26.1 and 26.2, Regulation (EU) No 608/2013 of 12 June 2013):

 - without notifying the applicant of the customs detention.